JelelAhmed/invoicing-app/README.md

 Running the App

-1. Start the frontend
+1. Start the frontend:
-   npm run dev
+   "npm run dev"

 Starts the Vite development server.

-2. Start the mock backend
+2. Start the mock backend:
-   npm run dev:server
+   "npm run dev:server"

 Runs the mock backend with hot reload (via nodemon).
 👉 Run this in a separate terminal window.

-3. Start backend without hot reload npm run start:server

 Frontend runs at http://localhost:5173